Dictionary / Arabic - Turkish Terminology

 SHAÂ’ER - شعائر

-Shaâ’er are the customs, marks of Islam, rules about Muslims and symbols that awaken the consciousness of the individuals and community.
-They are issues and symbols related to Muslims and concern the community of Islam (Qur’an 2:158).
-For example, Jum’ah and the ‘Eid salâts, adhan and iqâmah, masjîds, tasattur, sariq, Quranic letters, sawm and Ramadhan, the places which are special for the ‘ibâdah of Hajj like Safa and Marwa, the holy nights like the night of Qadr, the night of Mi’raj and the night of Bara’at.
+As an Islamic term: Shaâ’er are the laws, customs, marks, and symbols of Islam that awaken the consciousness of the community and individuals.
+They are matters and symbols related to Muslims and concern the community of Islam (2:158).
+For example, Jum’ah and the ‘Eid salâts, adhan and iqâmah, masjîds, tasattur, sariq, Quranic letters, sawm and Ramadhan, the places that are special for ‘ibâdah during Hajj like Safa and Marwa, and the holy nights like the night of Qadr, the night of Mi’raj and the night of Bara’at.

-(Please refer to the compilations on Bid’ah and Shaâ’er)
+(Please also refer to the compilations on Bid’ah and Shaâ’er)

 Yukarı Çık